5 Star Reader Comment

 Sure.
 Add sauteed carrots, onion, celery, corn, garlic, or bell pepper.

-Allow the chicken stew to cook, then transfer it to an airtight container.
-Place it in the fridge for up to 3 days.
-Reheat it on medium heat, stirring occasionally, until it’s heated through.
+Allow the chicken stew to cook, then transfer it to an airtight container then place it in the fridge for up to 3 days.
+Reheat it on medium heat, stirring occasionally.

 Ingredients